Marilyn Manson's Ex-Wife Dita Von Teese Responds To Abuse Allegations

 Advertisement

 Von Teese said she ultimately left Manson because of “infidelity and drug abuse.”
-In her statement, she didn't expressly throw her support behind neither her ex-husband nor his accusers, instead plainly writing: “Abuse of any kind has no place in any relationship.
+In her statement, she didn't expressly throw her support behind neither her ex-husband nor the women who made the allegations, instead plainly writing: “Abuse of any kind has no place in any relationship.
 I urge those of you who have incurred abuse to take steps to heal and the strength to fully realize yourself.
 This is my sole statement on this matter.”

 Rose McGowan, who dated and was briefly engaged to Manson from 1997 to 2001, also responded to the claims and voiced her stance.
 On Twitter, the actress and activist posted a video explaining that while her relationship with Manson was “not like that” of those women who accused him of abuse, “that has no bearing on whether he was like that with others before or after."
-"It takes time to come forward," she said in support of his accusers, "and again, I am proud."
+"It takes time to come forward," she said in support of the women, "and again, I am proud."

-McGowan, who was one of Harvey Weinstein's first public accusers, continued by saying that she stands "with Evan Rachel Wood and other brave women who have come forward,” and is “profoundly sad today and disgusted.”
+McGowan, who was one of the women who first came forward against Harvey Weinstein, continued by saying that she stands "with Evan Rachel Wood and other brave women who have come forward,” and is “profoundly sad today and disgusted.”

 I stand with Evan Rachel Wood and other brave women who have come forward.
 It takes years to recover from abuse and I send them strength on their journey to recovery.
 Let the truth be revealed.
 Let the healing begin.— Rose McGowan (@rosemcgowan) February 1, 2021